 After your dentist has ruled out some of these causes, he or she can provide a treatment regimen.
 It may be both an in-office and at-home approach.

 In-office dental therapies are based on creating a surface seal on the exposed areas of dentin.
 Your dentin has microscopic openings called tubules, which, as explained by the American Dental Association (ADA), can let the nerve inside the center of the tooth become affected by temperature changes.
 Thus, fluoride can be applied to help seal these tubules.
 Dentists also use other chemicals that form crystals in the tubules, sealing them off.
 Bonding or white fillings applied to exposed areas can be used in areas that do not respond to fluoride or other chemical treatments.
 In advanced cases, a root canal may be required to get rid of the sensitivity in a tooth.

 Your dentist may write you a prescription for daily at-home therapy.
-These therapies, such as Colgate® Duraphat Varnish, contain high levels of sodium fluoride that you place on the teeth while you brush.
+These therapies, contain high levels of sodium fluoride that you place on the teeth while you brush.
 Using a brush or even a cottom swab, applying this varnish puts a film on your enamel to protect the dentin so your sensitivity can diminish naturally over time.

 Are My Teeth Sensitive?'

 Many people know they just have sensitive teeth from time to time, and need some over-the-counter help to keep it at bay.
 Luckily, several toothpastes are even effective in combating this occasional sensitivity.
 Colgate® Sensitive Enamel Protect™ and Colgate® Sensitive Pro-Relief™ Enamel Repair should both be applied twice daily for several weeks to decrease your sensitivity.